Curriculum & Course Sequence

 AGS 580 E-Portfolio and Research Symposium

-MBA 509 Project Management or other approved elective
+MBA 509 Project Management or AGS 554 Geopolitics and Geospatial Intelligence

 AGS 560 Graduate Internship Experience (current work/employment time may be extended and enhanced to fulfill internship with permission of program director)

-AGS 590 Geospatial Thesis or AGS 592 Geospatial Capstone Project in MS-GIS; for educators: AGS 591 Geospatial Capstone Project with Specialization in Human Geography
+AGS 590 Geospatial Thesis or AGS 592 Geospatial Capstone Project in MS-GIS or, for educators, AGS 591 Geospatial Capstone Project with Specialization in Human Geography